 We are able to support your school in a variety of ways.
 Free Hi-Viz vests are available through Bobby’s trust.
 Since November 2015 over 15k hi-viz vests have been given to school children & schools.
 In 2017 alone we gave out 4k vests by January.
 The vests make children more visible going to & from school in the winter months but also keep children safe when going out on school trips.

 The death of Bobby has had a profound effect on Joanne and David (Bobby’s parents) and his three brothers, Harry, Frankie and Georgie.
-The family found that Child Bereavement Support Counselling was significant in helping the children to better understand their loss and grief and to develop coping strategies to manage anxieties and fears and sadness.
-The positive outcome of the counselling provided resulted in the Trust establishing a Children’s Bereavement counselling Service in April of this year 2018.
+The family found that Child Bereavement Support Counseling was significant in helping the children to better understand their loss and grief and to develop coping strategies to manage anxieties and fears and sadness.
+The positive outcome of the counseling provided resulted in the Trust establishing a Children’s Bereavement counseling Service in April of this year 2018.

-In partnership with Aquarius Counselling the Bobby Colleran Trust is providing support for grieving children and young people aged 5 to 19 years living or attending schools in the Liverpool, Huyton, Knowsley, and Sefton areas of Merseyside.
-The Counselling team led by an experienced qualified children’s counsellor provide their therapy in creative ways, often spontaneous, involving artwork, music, role play, storytelling and dance in addition to talk therapy.
+In partnership with Aquarius Counseling the Bobby Colleran Trust is providing support for grieving children and young people aged 5 to 19 years living or attending schools in the Liverpool, Huyton, Knowsley, and Sefton areas of Merseyside.
+The Counseling team led by an experienced qualified children’s counselor provide their therapy in creative ways, often spontaneous, involving artwork, music, role play, storytelling and dance in addition to talk therapy.